b06901089/R11921098_THESIS/README.md

 python run.py --cfg config/get_ground_truth.json
 ```

-About the parameters in the config files, please refer to `config/parameter.py` for more information.
+About the parameters in the config files, please refer to `config/parameter.py` and `config/*.json` for more information.

 The results will be recorded in the log files.